 The bachelor's program in Medical, Health and Sports Engineering is a full-time program and is aimed at people with an interest in technical engineering.
 Extensive project work, a professional internship and lecturers from industry, business and research guarantee a practice-oriented education at the latest state of knowledge.

 The fields of medical engineering, health engineering & sports engineering are changing rapidly.
 With the help of technical achievements, new groundbreaking possibilities are emerging.
 This innovative bachelor's program provides students with the ideal foundation to build a secure career for the future in this field.
 Internationality, innovative research approaches, and interdisciplinary links between different technical fields in medicine, health, and sports are cornerstones of this program.

-Artificial intelligence has become indispensable in the fields of medical technology, health technology, and sports technology.
+Artificial intelligence has become indispensable in the fields of Medical, Health and Sports Engineering.
 Innovations such as handling the latest robots, image processing, or model building are integrated into the innovative and practical curriculum.
 By teaching the necessary fundamentals in engineering, computer science, physics, electrical engineering, and electronics, a sound basis is provided.

 In the beginning, the program teaches basic technical training.
-During the program, students choose specializations in medical technology or health- and sports technology.
-This approach is necessary as cross-connections, innovative products, and services at home in both scientific worlds are rapidly emerging.
+During the program, students choose specializations in Medical Engineering or Health & Sports Engineering.
+This approach is necessary as more and more cross-connections, innovative products and services are rapidly emerging, that are at home in both scientific worlds.

 If you have any questions about the study program, please contact us.

 Applications for admission are accepted on a rolling basis.
 The required documents are to be submitted online.
 Applicants are welcome to apply for multiple programs of study, as long as a plausible rationale is given.
 The final decision may be taken by the end of the application procedures.

 The health and safety of our applicants is our top priority.